Machine learning on manifolds for inverse scattering: Lipschitz stability analysis: Application: PDE and parametric inverse functions

-We impose on $\Gamma$ a Dirichlet condition.
-Physically, this data could be derived from an incoming incident wave while the problem is solved for a scattered wave.
-For that kind of problem, $\Gamma$ is often called a screen.
-One can find excellent references in the literature for the case where $k^2$ is constant in space~\cite{ hsiao1991dirichlet, stephan1985augmented, wendland1990hypersingular}.
+We impose a Dirichlet condition on the total field on $\Gamma$.
+The resulting data could then be derived from an incoming incident wave while the problem is solved for a scattered wave. in which case $\Gamma$ is often called a screen.
+One can find many references in the literature for the case where $k^2$ is constant in space~\cite{ hsiao1991dirichlet, stephan1985augmented, wendland1990hypersingular}.
 In particular, these references include an analysis of singularities of the solution at the tip of the crack and the analysis of numerical methods for solving these problems using integral equations on $\Gamma$.